topos-protocol/dev-portal/README.md

-# Topos docs platform
+# Toposware docs platform

-This repository contains the documentation platform for the Topos protocol and ZkEcosystem.
+This repository contains the documentation platform for [Toposware](https://toposware.com).

 The platform is deployed automatically to